Be on the Alert for NeedyMeds Look-Alikes

 Consumers — be on the alert!

-There are websites that claim to help people apply to prescription assistance programs.
-Some are reputable, but many are not.
-And you never need to use any of these services — you can do it all yourself at no cost.
+There are websites that claim to help people apply to prescription assistance programs - some are reputable, but many are not.

 Some of these sites imply they are NeedyMeds.
-Don't be fooled — NeedyMeds never charges for our information or help.
+Don't be fooled — NeeedyMeds never charges for our information or help.
+We are a 501(c)(3) Non-Profit and will always provide you with accurate information at no cost.
 You can also call our toll-free helpline at 800-503-6897.

 We also have a list of local programs that either don't charge or charge for a small fee.
 To find a local program, visit our Help with Prescription Assistance Applications page.